Self-Healing Integrations

 What are self-healing integrations?

-Self-healing integrations are Morpheus’s proprietary autonomous connector maintenance capability — continuously monitoring every API integration across your security stack, detecting drift when vendors push updates, and generating corrective code without human intervention.
-When a vendor changes an API endpoint, rotates authentication credentials, or alters a response schema, Morpheus detects the change, diagnoses what broke, generates the fix, and restores full connectivity — before any alert goes uninvestigated.
+Self-healing integrations are Morpheus’s proprietary autonomous connector maintenance capability, continuously monitoring every API integration across your security stack, detecting drift when vendors push updates, and generating corrective code without human intervention.
+When a vendor changes an API endpoint, rotates authentication credentials, or alters a response schema, Morpheus detects the change, diagnoses what broke, generates the fix, and restores full connectivity before any alert goes uninvestigated.
+Morpheus extends this self-healing pattern across five layers: integrations, data-drift mapping, cluster and case creation, automated tasks, and hardened skills and scripts.

 Why do SOAR integrations break so often?